janhajk/shopofthings/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Tags: custom-logo, translation-ready, blog

-Avira WordPress Theme, Copyright 2017 Specia Theme Avira is distributed under the terms of the GNU GPL
+shopofthings WordPress Theme, Copyright 2017 Specia Theme shopofthings is distributed under the terms of the GNU GPL

 ##Description

-Avira is the right theme for you if you are looking for a multipurpose theme that can handle everything you throw at it.
+shopofthings is the right theme for you if you are looking for a multipurpose theme that can handle everything you throw at it.
 It is perfect for marketing, corporate startup, agency, blog, business, company, creative, portfolio, professional business, food & restaurant, gym & fitness, spa salon, medical practitioner & hospitals, landing pages, product pages, corporate business, digital agency, product showcase, financial advisor, accountant, law firm, wealth advisor, photography, personal, and any eCommerce stores.
 The design is easy to change and adapt to the client needs.

 ##Frequently Asked Questions